constata-eu/asami/pwa/src/content/whitepaper.md

 **Additional Notes:**
 Advertisers are not guaranteed Collaborators will repost their message.
 Collaborators choose campaigns voluntarily, creating a self-filtering system where only aligned users amplify a message.

----

 ### 3.2 Collaborators
 **Who they are:** Social media users with real audiences who choose to amplify messages and earn for doing so.

-**What they do: Collaborators browse the list of active campaigns for which they are eligible and decide which messages they want to repost.
+**What they do:** Collaborators browse the list of active campaigns for which they are eligible and decide which messages they want to repost.
 When they repost a campaign’s post, their action is registered by the Campaign Manager and they receive a payment in DOC.

 **Rights:**
 - Choose which campaigns to repost.
 No one is forced to participate.